KnowageLabs/Knowage-Documentation/administrator-guide/ka_Scheduler.rst

 Give a name and a description to the new activity.
 Then select the documents that compose it by clicking on the “Plus” icon and selecting them from the pop up wizard, see Figure 8.2

+   |image48|

+   Figure 8.2: Adding a document to an activity.

 Now you need to specify how the scheduler must handle the analytical drivers of each selected document having parameters, as shown in Figure 8.3.
 There are two possibilities:

-Create an Activity

-   |image48|

-   Figure 8.2: Adding a document to an activity.

-   • selecting a value from those available for the specific analytical driver at definition time; • executing the report one time for each possible values of the analytical driver.
+   • selecting a value from those available for the specific analytical driver at definition time;
+   • executing the report one time for each possible values of the analytical driver.

    |image49|